ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Magnesium is commonly used to support Mineral.
 Research suggests it plays a role in several physiological pathways.
 As with all supplements, these statements have not been evaluated by the FDA and Magnesium is not intended to diagnose, treat, cure, or prevent any disease.

-What's the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Sulfate?
+What's the difference between Albion® Magnesium Bisglycinate Chelate Buffered and Gluconate?

-Albion® Magnesium Bisglycinate Chelate Buffered is our top-ranked form of Magnesium with High Absorption bioavailability.
-Sulfate is more commonly found in generic supplements but is absorbed less efficiently.
+Albion® Magnesium Bisglycinate Chelate Buffered is our top-ranked form of Magnesium with exceptional bioavailability.
+Gluconate is more commonly found in generic supplements but is absorbed less efficiently.
 The right form can make a significant difference in how much benefit you actually receive.

 Is Magnesium safe?